ankurbhambri/DS-Algo/dynamic_programming/Readme.md

 ## Important Points:

-a.
-Try to represent the problem in terms of index.
+- Try to represent the problem in terms of index.
-b.
-Do all possible ways on that index all to the problem statement.
+- Do all possible ways on that index all to the problem statement.
-c.
-Sum all ways, count of all ways, min of all ways
+- Sum all ways, count of all ways, min of all ways
-d. whenever there is index there must be possibilty of space optimization.
+- whenever there is index there must be possibilty of space optimization.